 What is worse is that sugar is disguised in almost everything by the metric ton.
-There is exceedingly high levels of sugar in nearly all processed foods and drinks.
-This includes cakes, sweets, chocolate, soft drinks like Coca Cola, Fanta, cartoned juice and even flavoured water.
+There are exceedingly high levels of sugar in nearly all processed foods and drinks.
+This includes cakes, sweets, chocolate, soft drinks like Coca Cola, Fanta, boxed juice and even flavoured water.
 You can also find sugar in ready-made meals, ketchup, white bread and tinned foods like baked beans.
 Yes, baked beans contain sugar!
 In fact, one tin of baked beans contains up to eight teaspoons of sugar.

 How deadly is sugar?

-It’s hard to believe that something so sweet, could be so deadly isn’t it?…
+It’s hard to believe that something so sweet could be so deadly, isn’t it?…

 Here are a list of other illnesses and diseases that have been attributed to consuming too much sugar:

 - Cardiovascular Disease — including angina, heart attack, atherosclerosis and/or stroke.